-The principal measure of our financial performance is the net increase (decrease) in stockholders' equity resulting from operations, which includes net investment income (loss) and net realized and unrealized appreciation (depreciation).
+The principal measure of our financial performance is the net increase (decrease) in stockholders' equity resulting from operations which includes net investment income (loss) and net realized and unrealized appreciation (depreciation).
 Net investment income (loss) is the difference between our income from interest, dividends, fees, and other investment income and our operating expenses.
-Net realized gain (loss) on investments is the difference between the proceeds received from dispositions of portfolio investments and their amortized cost.
+Net realized gain (loss) on investments, is the difference between the proceeds received from dispositions of portfolio investments and their amortized cost.
 Net change in unrealized appreciation (depreciation) on investments is the net change in the fair value of our investment portfolio.

-Set forth below is a discussion of our results of operations for the years ended December 31, 2013, 2012, and 2011.
+Set forth below is a discussion of our results of operations for the three months ended March 31, 2014 and 2013.